 Dr Sarabhai understood the importance of having a space research programme for a developing country and convinced the government for it.
 He pioneered space research in India.
 He was instrumental in establishing the Indian Space Research Organisation (ISRO) in 1969.
 He also set up India’s first rocket launching station at Thumba, Thiruvananthapuram with the help of Dr Homi Bhabha.
 Thus, he is widely regarded as the ‘Father of Indian space programme’.

-He was also the Chairman of the Atomic Energy Commission and played a major role in the establishment of many educational Institutes in India.
+He was also the Chairman of the Atomic Energy Commission (Founded on August 3, 1954) and played a major role in the establishment of many educational Institutes in India.
 His involvement in the development of India in terms of education and science was visible even after his death, based on his dialogue with NASA, The Satellite Instructional Television Experiment (SITE) was launched in 1976.

 His contribution to the field of Indian Space Centre has been great in every respect.
 His contribution in launching the first Indian Satellite, Aryabhatta is also undeniable.
 Apart from Science and Space, he took an active interest in fields of business and industry.
 He was the founder of the Ahmedabad Textile Industry’s Research Association and managed it till 1956.